Hallucinogen Addiction: Types, Signs, Causes, Effects, Treatment, and Prevention

 What are the Mental Effects of Hallucinogen Addiction?

-Hallucinogen addiction leads to significant mental health issues such as anxiety, depression, paranoia, and psychosis.
+The mental effects of Hallucinogen addiction include anxiety, depression, paranoia, and psychosis.
 Chronic use results in persistent psychological disturbances that impair cognitive functions and emotional stability.

-According to the article “Long-term Effects of Hallucinogen Use” by Halpern et al. (2002), published in the Journal of Psychoactive Drugs, “chronic use of hallucinogens can result in lasting psychological effects and impaired social functioning.”
+According to the article “Long-term Effects of Hallucinogen Use” by Halpern et al. (2002), published in the Journal of Psychoactive Drugs, “chronic use of hallucinogens results in lasting psychological effects and impaired social functioning.

 The mental effects of hallucinogen addiction include:

-- Paranoia and Psychosis: cocaine addicts experience intense paranoia and psychotic episodes, which can persist long after drug use has ceased.
+- Paranoia and Psychosis: cocaine users experience intense paranoia and psychotic episodes, which persist long after drug use has ceased.

 - Cognitive Impairments: Hallucinogens impair memory, attention, and decision-making processes, leading to difficulties in daily functioning.